-Written by Edwin A. Abbott

-Illustrated by Edwin A. Abbott

-Typeset by Ives van der Flaas
+Written by Edwin A. Abbott Illustrated by Edwin A. Abbott Typeset by Ives van der Flaas

-Additional typesetting by Kenneth John Odle

 Fifth edition

 A Note From The Typesetter

 Although Edwin A. Abbott's essay "Flatland" is readily available on the internet, I failed to find a nicely typeset version.
 At this time, the rendering quality of internet browsers doesn't come anywhere near the quality of a nice book.